gnatpat/ADOSAUR/README.md

-# Automatic Detection of Social Anxiety Symptoms using Speech and Facial Recognition
+# Real-Time Detection of Emotions using Facial and Speech Recognition

 To install dependencies run in `app/`:
-> `$ npm install`
+> `$ sudo npm install`

 To start the server run:
 > `$ npm start`